Metastatic gastric adenocarcinoma

 The prostate gland is enlarged.

 A small amount of free fluid is present in the pelvis.
-In addition, in imaged portions o the lower thorax, a small amount of pleural effusion is present on the right side.
+In addition, in imaged portions of the lower thorax, a small amount of pleural effusion is present on the right side.

 Case Discussion

-Gastric mass pathology proved adenocarcinoma, with regional and metastatic enlarged lymph nodes, diffuse hepatic metastasis, and mild ascites
+This case demonstrates a gastric mass; pathology proved adenocarcinoma, with suspected invasion into the adjacent pancreas, regional and metastatic enlarged lymph nodes, diffuse hepatic metastasis, and mild ascites

 How to use cases